cubits/cubits-ruby/README.md

 # => {"tx_ref_code"=>"4XRX3"}
 ```

-On success `.sell` creates a transaction and returns its reference code.
+On success, `.sell` creates a transaction and returns its reference code.

-## Sell bitcoins

-Sell bla bla bla

 ## Send money